MASTER OF ARTS IN COMMUNICATIONS AND LEARNING DISORDERS

 Requirements for regular admission

-• Official score report on the Miller Analogies Test or Graduate Record Examination; test must be taken within the last five years; not required for applicants with master’s degrees from regionally accredited institutions
+• Official score report on the Miller Analogies Test or Graduate Record Examination; test must be taken within the last five years; not required for applicants with master’s degrees from regionally accredited institutions; must be submitted through the CSDCAS system

-• Official transcripts from all regionally accredited colleges and universities attended; transcripts must include baccalaureate and higher (if applicable) degrees earned and dates conferred
+• Official transcripts from all regionally accredited colleges and universities attended; transcripts must include baccalaureate and higher (if applicable) degrees earned and dates conferred; must be submitted through the CSDCAS system

 (Download special instructions for submitting transcripts from outside the United States and transcripts not in English.)